aelena/writings/cog-barriers.md

    - **Present Bias**: Valuing immediate rewards over long-term benefits, leading to short-sighted decisions.
    - **Framing Effect**: refers to how decision-making is heavily influenced by how information is presented (e.g., as a gain vs. a loss), even when the underlying facts remain unchanged.
 Something which the skillful communicator can manage to its own advantage to sell something or to manage up.
    - **Sunk Cost Fallacy**: Continuing an action because of previously invested resources, despite its diminishing value.
 Somewhat related to a more emotional **endowment effect**.
    - **Planning Fallacy**: the very well-known tendency to underestimate the time, costs, and risks of future tasks while overestimating the benefits and likelihood of success.
 I guess we could also call it **best-case scenarios bias**.
-This fallacy is often helped by sales or pre-sales overpromising on the miracles of some technology as well as by our tendency to ignore historical precedence, complexity and ambiguity in systems and a bias towards brushing problems under the carpet for fear of being perceived as "negative"
+This fallacy is often helped by sales or pre-sales overpromising on the miracles of some technology as well as by our tendency to ignore historical precedence, complexity and ambiguity in systems and a bias towards brushing problems under the carpet for fear of being perceived as "negative".
+It acts as a cognitive barrier by distorting planning processes and limiting foresight in project management.

 #### 9. **Knowledge and Skill Gaps**
    - **Illusion of Competence**: Overestimating one’s skills due to a lack of self-awareness or proper feedback.
 It tends to create or reinforce a cognitive barrier to learning and collaboration by leading individuals to overestimate their ability, reducing their receptiveness to feedback.
 This is dangerous when key decision-makers or key stakeholders ignore critical feedback or dissonant data that is relevant.
 As such it can belong in the **Mental Rigidity and Cognitive Shortcuts** category too.